 Some will proudly declare that shooting NTCH is the only proper way to fire an AR-15.
-These individuals have almost always been trained by the military to shoot in such a manner.
+These individuals have almost always been trained by the military, or by someone who learned in the military.
 They will talk about stretching your neck up and forward when mounting a rifle, which provides better recoil control.
 The Appleseed shoot I went to last year also preached this “turkey neck” method as a way of getting consistent cheek weld in the same spot each time.
 They did it with a Ruger 10-22, but the principle should remain the same on an AR.

 I have not experimented with the recoil management component of this position.
 Rather, it is the consistency that is really important to me.
 Army Field Manual 3-22.9 Marksmanship states in paragraph 4-41 (emphasis mine):

 Through dry-fire training, the Soldier practices this position until he assumes the same cheek-to stock weld each time he assumes a given position, which provides consistency in aiming.
 To learn to maintain the same cheek-to-stock weld each time the weapon is aimed, the Soldier should begin by trying to touch the charging handle with his nose when assuming a firing position.
 The Soldier should be mindful of how the nose touches the charging handle and should be consistent when doing so.
 This position should be critiqued and reinforced during dry-fire training.